 Add robust two-factor authentication to your VPN, email, web portal, cloud services, etc. with Duo.
 After successful primary authentication, your users simply approve a secondary authentication request pushed to our Duo Mobile smartphone app.
 Users may also authenticate by answering a phone call or by entering a one-time passcode generated by the Duo Mobile app, a compatible hardware token, or received via SMS.

-With our free 30-day trial of our Duo Access plan, you can see for yourself how easy it is to get started with Duo's trusted access.
+With our free 30-day trial of our Duo Advantage plan, you can see for yourself how easy it is to get started with Duo's trusted access.

-Your Duo Access trial comes with most of the features and functionality of a paid Duo Access subscription, with a few exceptions.
+Your Duo Advantage trial comes with most of the features and functionality of a paid Duo Advantage subscription, with a few exceptions.

 New Duo customer accounts don't automatically receive voice telephony.
 That means you won't be able to use phone calls as a two-factor authentication method for both administrators and end-users.
 Duo Push, SMS passcodes, security keys, and hardware tokens all remain available.

 You also won't be able to make these user messaging customizations:

 If you require telephony or customized email and SMS messaging as part of your Duo evaluation or subscription, please contact your Duo sales executive or Duo Support.

 During your 30-day Advantage trial, you may choose to explore Duo Premier edition instead.
 To convert your Duo Advantage trial to a Duo Premier trial, visit the Billing page in the Duo Admin Panel once you've logged in and click Try It Free under the Duo Premier plan description.

 When your Duo Advantage trial ends, your account switches to the Duo Free plan automatically.
 You can continue using your Duo Free plan for up to 10 users at no cost.
 Paid features you enabled during your trial no longer have any effect.
 If you convert this free account to a paid subscription, we'll restore the settings created during the trial.